PacktPublishing/Node.js-Design-Patterns-Third-Edition/09-behavioral-design-patterns/14-command/README.md

-# 13-middleware-zmq
+# 14-command

-This sample demonstrates how to build a middleware infrastructure for ZMQ.
+This sample demonstrates a simple implementation of the Command pattern.

 ## Run